 With 10 years under its belt, bitcoin and its technology have evolved so much throughout the years.
 Nowadays, it’s incredibly easy to buy bitcoin, even if you’re a beginner who’s just about to embark on their cryptocurrency journey.
-In fact, it is so easy you can buy bitcoin with credit card.
+In fact, it is so easy you can buy bitcoin with a credit card.
 Back when bitcoin was still new and no one knew what it really was, there was only one solid way to buy bitcoin: through traditional bitcoin exchanges.
 Now, there are peer-to-peer marketplaces, a revolutionary way of buying bitcoin.

 Because of peer-to-peer bitcoin trading, there are hundreds and hundreds of different payment methods available on peer-to-peer marketplaces.
-This not only gives buyers and sellers more options but it also allows easier and more personalized transactions.
+This not only gives buyers and sellers more options but also allows easier and more personalized transactions.

 Nevertheless, if a speed of transaction is not important, P2P exchanges are a great alternative and that’s also what this post is about.”